awsdocs/aws-encryption-sdk-docs/doc_source/java-example-code.md

     }

     private static void standardDecrypt(final String kmsArn, final String fileName) throws Exception {
-        // Decrypt with the KMS CMK and the escrow public key.
+        // Decrypt with the AWS KMS CMK and the escrow public key.
 You can use a combined provider,
-        // as shown here, or just the KMS master key provider.
+        // as shown here, or just the AWS KMS master key provider.

         // 1.
-Instantiate the SDK
+Instantiate the SDK.
+        // This builds the AwsCrypto client with the RequireEncryptRequireDecrypt commitment policy,
+        // which enforces that this client only encrypts using committing algorithm suites and enforces
+        // that this client will only decrypt encrypted messages that were created with a committing algorithm suite.
+        // This is the default commitment policy if you build the client with `AwsCrypto.builder().build()`
+        // or `AwsCrypto.standard()`.
-        final AwsCrypto crypto = new AwsCrypto();
+        final AwsCrypto crypto = AwsCrypto.builder()
+                .withCommitmentPolicy(CommitmentPolicy.RequireEncryptRequireDecrypt)
+                .build();

         // 2.
-Instantiate a KMS master key provider final KmsMasterKeyProvider kms = KmsMasterKeyProvider.builder().withKeysForEncryption(kmsArn).build();
+Instantiate an AWS KMS master key provider in strict mode using buildStrict()
+        //
+        // In strict mode, the AWS KMS master key provider encrypts and decrypts only by using the key
+        // indicated by kmsArn.
+        final KmsMasterKeyProvider keyProvider = KmsMasterKeyProvider.builder().buildStrict(kmsArn);

         // 3.
 Instantiate a JCE master key provider
-        // Because the user does not have access to the private escrow
+        // Because the user does not have access to the private
-        // key, they pass in "null" for the private key parameter. final JceMasterKey escrowPub = JceMasterKey.getInstance(publicEscrowKey, null, "Escrow", "Escrow", "RSA/ECB/OAEPWithSHA-512AndMGF1Padding");
+        // escrow key, they pass in "null" for the private key parameter. final JceMasterKey escrowPub = JceMasterKey.getInstance(publicEscrowKey, null, "Escrow", "Escrow", "RSA/ECB/OAEPWithSHA-512AndMGF1Padding");

         // 4.
-Combine the providers into a single master key provider final MasterKeyProvider<?> provider = MultipleProviderFactory.buildMultiProvider(kms, escrowPub);
+Combine the providers into a single master key provider final MasterKeyProvider<?> provider = MultipleProviderFactory.buildMultiProvider(keyProvider, escrowPub);

         // 5.
 Decrypt the file
         // To simplify the code, we omit the encryption context.
 Production code should always